lawalgodwin/hng-devops/0x00-web-static-content/README.md

 ## Disclaimer:
 - Please be informed that this method is not the only way of doing this as there are plethora ways this can be done.
-- It is assumed you already know how to ssh into a remote linux server
+- It is assumed you already know about AWS EC2 and how to ssh into a remote linux server
 - The script can be customized to your taste using variables and args.
 I intentionally scripted it this way for simplicity and please do not forget to replace the github repo url with yours

 ### Thank you